Knowledge Center - Funding and Benefits

 Montgomery Award Information

-Overview: The Montgomery Award is awarded to student leaders making major contributions to the academic and professional opportunities, and quality of life of their fellow graduate and professional students at Texas A&M. Whether through demonstrated leadership in recognized graduate student groups or service organizations, students must show their dedication to serving Aggie graduate and professional students in addition to excellent academics and scholarship.
+The Montgomery Award recognizes student leaders making major contributions to the academic opportunities, professional development, and overall quality of life of their fellow graduate and professional students at Texas A&M. Whether through demonstrated leadership in recognized graduate student groups or service organizations, students must show their dedication to serving Aggie graduate and professional students in addition to excellent academics and scholarship.

-History: The Montgomery Award is funded with income from an endowment and in recent years went to the President of the Graduate and Professional Student Government (GPSG).
-Since the GPSG President now receives a full graduate assistant stipend with tuition support, the Graduate and Professional School felt it appropriate to present the Montgomery Award to another student leader whose service has also positively impacted the larger Texas A&M graduate and professional student body.
+The Montgomery Award is funded through an endowment, and in previous years, was awarded to the President of the Graduate and Professional Student Government (GPSG).
+However, since the GPSG President now receives a full graduate assistant stipend with tuition support, the Graduate and Professional School has determined it appropriate to instead recognize another student leader who service has made a significant positive impact on the broader Texas A&M graduate and professional student community.

 NOMINATION GUIDELINES